Fifa World Cup: Luis Figo – ‘Brazil have the strongest team at Qatar 2022, great depth in squad’

 All 32 teams competing in the marquee event have played at least one match so far and based on what he has seen, the former Portuguese superstar thinks Brazil have looked the most promising.

-Figo, who is in Mumbai as per of Viacom18’s broadcast team, spoke to a group of journalists and shared his views on the big upsets so far in Qatar, Neymar’s injury concern, the legacies of Cristiano Ronaldo and Lionel Messi, and more.
+Figo, who is in Mumbai as part of Viacom18’s broadcast team, spoke to a group of journalists and shared his views on the big upsets so far in Qatar, Neymar’s injury concern, the legacies of Cristiano Ronaldo and Lionel Messi, and more.

 Scroll.in was part of the interaction and spoke to the 50-year-old, who captained Portugal to the World Cup semifinals in 2006.